Sintrastes/bli-prolog/README.md

 First-class rules
 -----------------

-Note: This is an experimental feature.
+Note: This is an experimental feature, and must be enabled with the extension `FirstClassRules`.
 The following is only an example of how this might work in the future, if implemented.

 ~~~prolog